IJES-logo

 Religious Studies, University of South Florida, Tampa

 According to Jacques Ellul, a technological society is not one of machines but of techniques.
 It is a social milieu made up of the sum total of techniques, “rationally arrived at and having absolute efficiency (for a given stage of development) in every area of human endeavor (The Technological Society, xxv).”
 Following the great French sociologist, Emile Durkheim, Ellul argues that what holds a society together is its sense that it is sacred — and what is sacred is blasphemy to try to change.
 Humans treat as sacred whatever forms of power they believe govern their society and destiny.
 Once we humans were totally dependent on nature and struck with awe at the ability to provide for all our needs.
 Indeed humans engaged in religious ritual to bring themselves into harmony with its demands.
-Then, as Ellul explained in the The New Demons (N.Y.: Seabury Press, 1977), science and technology proved themselves powerful enough to desacralize nature and so replaced it as the new sacred powers governing human destiny — a society of techniques or technicist society.
+Then, as Ellul explained in the The New Demons (1977), science and technology proved themselves powerful enough to desacralize nature and so replaced it as the new sacred powers governing human destiny — a society of techniques or technicist society.
 Today the technicist society replaces nature as our all-encompassing environment which fills us with utopian hope and awe because of the pleasures and abundance that technique promise.

 Whether with nature or technology, humans succumb to a sacral awe of the powers which govern their destiny and rob them of their freedom and capacity for critical reflection.
 This awe turns them into slaves sacrificing and serving their new idols.
 A society of techniques undermines human freedom by requiring that we always choose the most rationally efficient techniques for every endeavor.
 No business or society can afford to choose a less efficient solution for fear of being rendered obsolete by their competitors.
 Even as once political ritual, in ancient Rome and elsewhere, mediated the divine favors granted by nature’s deities, so today, says Ellul, politics serves the technical myth of utopia by providing the collection of rituals that create the illusion of control over the favors granted by technique.
 And yet we discover that contemporary political rituals involve holding hearings from technical experts who can advise politicians on the most efficient techniques which can be used to solve our problems.
 Technical necessity continues to reign while utopian fantasy, Ellul argues, “is a consolation in the face of slavery, and an escape from something one is unable to prevent. . . .
-Whenever men have taken utopian descriptions seriously, the result has been disastrous” (“Search for an Image,” in Images of the Future, ed., Robert Bundy (Buffalo N.Y: Prometheus Books, 1976) pp. 24-25.”
+Whenever men have taken utopian descriptions seriously, the result has been disastrous” (“Search for an Image,” in Images of the Future, ed., Robert Bundy (Buffalo NY Prometheus Books, 1976) pp. 24-25.)

 Tower of Babel: Conflict of Laws, ©2010, Du Zhen Jun